AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

         You can choose to save all selected topics or deselect the topics that you do not want to save.

     -   You can check in the topic using the **Save As New Version and Unlock** button.
-When you save a revision of the topic, a new revision is created and the lock is also release.
+When you save a version of the topic, a new version is created and the lock is also released.

+        It's recommended to save your changes before checking in the files.
+When you save the changes, the XML file is validated.

+    - You can also select and check in multiple topics using the **Save As New Version and Unlock** button.
+When you save a version of the topics, a new version is created for each topic, and the lock is also released.
+    A success message is shown when the files are checked in.

     -   If your administrator has enabled the option of checking in files on close, then you will be shown a prompt to save files whenever the checked out files are closed.
 With this option enabled, when you close the editor with changed files, you are shown the list of checked-out files that need to be saved.
 The checked out files are shown with a lock icon:

         ![](images/save-on-close.PNG){width="550" align="left"}